Shadowsith/jquery-announce/README.md

 - `hideOnClick`: If true, the announcement will be hidden when the user clicks on it.
 - `html`: If true, HTML will not be escaped when setting the message.
 - `show`: Function for showing the announcement.
 Use `this` to reference the announcement element.
 Must return a promise-compatible object that resolves when the promise is completely visible.
 (This promise is currently not used, but is included for future enhancements.)
 Default value:
-- 'outline': If true, the announcement will be outlined
+- `outline`: If true, the announcement will be outlined
 - `outlineColor`: Color of announcement background-color.
 Default value: 'transparent'
   ```javascript
   function() {